 It basically works like this: When the brain is tired, it creates more of a substance called adenosine, which binds to adenosine receptors to slow down nerve cell activity.
 Caffeine tricks these receptors by essentially pretending to be adenosine, thereby binding to the receptors and blocking the sleep-inducing element.
 The more caffeine, the more receptors that are blocked.

 The result is a nearly instantaneous feeling of wakefulness that can last for up to 3-4 hours.
 Though it may seem like a pitch perfect solution to drowsiness, the drawbacks are numerous: headaches, eventual grogginess, and increased anxiety, to name just a few.
 Studies have also shown that increased caffeine consumption during the day can lead to serious sleep problems at night, with one report suggesting that individuals should stop ingesting caffeine six hours before bedtime.
 (4)

 The solution?
 As with any mood-altering substance, it’s moderation.
-Grab a cup of coffee in the morning, but also remember to establish a consistent bedtime.
+Grab a cup of coffee in the morning, but also remember to establish a consistent bedtime and get yourself a fantastic mattress.
 Snag a soda after work if you’re feeling sluggish, but don’t skimp on the nighttime practices you’ve put in place to catch those sweet, sweet Zzz’s.

 Here Are the Top 5 Drinks With the Most Caffeine Per Ounce:

 |Rank||Drink and Serving Size in fl oz||Caffeine Per Ounce|

 |1||DynaPep (.14 fl oz)||714.3 mg/fl oz|